-Harz National Park: a mountain wilderness shrouded in legend
+Harz National Park: Mountain wilderness shrouded in legend

-Covering an area of more than 24,700 hectares, the unique and legendary mountain wilderness of the transnational Harz National Park with its breathtaking forests, misty moors and watercourses as well as spectacular rock formations is located in the centre of Germany.
-Here in the Harz National Park, centred around the Brocken at an altitude of around 1,141 metres, you will find a unique biodiversity with more than 7,200 plant and animal species.
-The Harz National Park covers around 10 % of the total area of the Harz Mountains, with 97 % of the nature reserve consisting of forest areas such as beech and spruce forests.
-15,800 of the total 24,703 hectares are located in the federal state of Saxony-Anhalt and 8,900 hectares in Lower Saxony.
-The northern edge is formed by the towns of Bad Harzburg and Ilsenburg, with the national park stretching across the highlands of the Harz down to Herzberg.
+The unique and legendary mountain wilderness of the transnational Harz National Park stretches over an area of around 25,000 hectares in the centre of Germany, with near-natural forests, misty moors, babbling brooks and rushing rivers as well as spectacular rock formations.
+Here in the Harz National Park, in the centre of which lies the Brocken at an altitude of around 1,141 metres, you will find a unique diversity of species with more than 10,000 plant, fungi and animal species.
+The Harz National Park covers around 10 per cent of the total area of the Harz Mountains, and 97% of the nature reserve is covered by forest - it is one of the largest forest national parks in Germany.
+The area of the Harz National Park covers a representative section of the low mountain range with an altitude difference of more than 900 metres from the edge zones to the summit of the Brocken.
+Around two thirds of the national park is located in Lower Saxony and one third in Saxony-Anhalt.
+On the northern edge are the towns of Bad Harzburg and Ilsenburg, while in the south the protected area stretches as far as Herzberg, with the national park extending over the high areas of the Harz down to Herzberg.
 The Harz National Park as we know it today was created in 2006 by merging the two national parks "Hochharz National Park" and "Harz National Park" to form Germany's first transnational national park.

-Beautiful hiking trails and visible excursion destinations in the midst of nature make the Harz National Park a popular holiday destination for holidaymakers from all over Germany and beyond.
+Beautiful hiking trails and interesting excursion destinations in the midst of nature make the Harz National Park a popular destination for visitors from all over Germany and beyond.
 Immerse yourself in the diverse mountain landscape and be enchanted by the beautiful sight of deciduous and coniferous forests, cliffs, moors and boulders!

 Plants and animals in the Harz National Park